-The Statement of Net Positions Available for Benefits presents the assets, liabilities and net position of the Plan.
+The Statement of Fiduciary Net Position presents the assets, liabilities and net position of the Plan.

-The Statement of Changes in Net Position Available for Benefit presents the income, expenses, realized and unrealized gain/loss, and ending net position as a resulting of the operations of the Plan.
+The Statement of Changes in Fiduciary Net Position presents the income, expenses, realized and unrealized gain/loss, and ending net position as a resulting of the operations of the Plan.